Amy Casey Cooks

 sliced coffee rubbed steak.

-This coffee spice rub will take your steak to the next level.
-Just a few simple ingredients along with ground coffee make an incredible smoky charred crust on your favorite steak.
+We love to grill and my coffee spice rub will takes our steaks to the next level.
+This is one of the first grill recipes we make as soon as the spring weather starts to warm up.
+Just a few simple ingredients along with ground coffee make an incredible smoky charred crust on our favorite steaks.
 The coffee enhances the flavor of the steak while tenderizing it too.
 This Coffee Rub Steak recipe is amazing!

 whole steak with coffee rub.